Cybersecurity Is No Longer Optional for Canarian SMEs

 These are the mistakes we see most frequently in businesses across the Canary Islands:

-- Thinking “antivirus is enough”: cybersecurity requires a multi-layered approach
+- Believing “an antivirus is enough”: cybersecurity is a multi-layer approach

 - Using the same password for everything: one compromise affects all services